natallzl/data310/Project2.md

 Based on this output, model 10 had the largest AUC (0.609) and thus performed the best.

-**Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?**
+**Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?
+Provide justification for your selected penalty value.**

-ANSWER HERE

-**Provide justification for your selected penalty value.**

 <img src="lr_plot.png" alt="drawing" width="400"/>